You are here

 Certain Chinese laws and regulations, designed to “protect” women workers can actually have the effect of institutionalizing gender discrimination.
 The Labour Law and the Regulations on the Scope of Prohibited Labour for Female Workers both explicitly bar women from many physically demanding jobs, such as logging, underground mining, setting up power lines or scaffolding.
 The Regulations establish further prohibitions for jobs that may not be done by menstruating, pregnant or lactating women.
 Rather than imposing physical ability tests, such blanket prohibitions simply enforce beliefs that women are weak and unsuitable for certain jobs.

-Many studies have revealed that sexual harassment is a common problem within the workplace although formal complaints and lawsuits are still rare.
-The first successful sexual harassment lawsuit in Guangzhou, for example, was in 2009 when a 28-year-old office worker, Ms. A, was fired after complaining about blatant sexual harassment by her Japanese boss, which was even caught on camera during an office party.
+Sexual harassment is a serious and widespread problem in the workplace.
+A 2013 survey, for example, revealed that up to 70 percent of women factory workers in Guangzhou have been victims of sexual harassment.
+However, formal complaints and lawsuits are still a rarity.
+About 43 percent of the respondents in the survey said they suffered in silence, while 47 percent said they actively resisted the harassment.
+However, nearly all respondents agreed that their employer, the trade union and the women’s federation, and even the police would be of little help in addressing the problem The first successful sexual harassment lawsuit in Guangzhou, for example, was in 2009 when a 28-year-old office worker, Ms. A, was fired after complaining about blatant sexual harassment by her Japanese boss, which was even caught on camera during an office party.
 The court ordered the defendant to make a formal apology and pay Ms. A 3,000 yuan in compensation for the mental anguish caused by the incident.